 - They Wasted a Perfectly Good Plot: It's not something that ruins the whole movie for most people, but the process of Sabrina becoming a sophisticate while staying in Paris occurs almost entirely offscreen.

 - Tough Act to Follow: For detractors of the remake, Julia Ormond and Greg Kinnear suffer rather badly from comparisons to the legendary Audrey Hepburn and William Holden.
-Harrison Ford suffered this to a lesser degree, because of his predecessor's aforementioned Base Breaker status.
+Harrison Ford suffered this to a lesser degree, because of his predecessor's aforementioned base-breaking status.
 (In fact, some viewers actually prefer his take on Linus to Bogart's.)

 - Values Dissonance: Yes, couples who were not romantically inclined did dance that close back in the fifties.
 To a 21st century eye it looks like Linus is coming on first to Elizabeth and then to Sabrina.

-- What an Idiot: David's behavior with Sabrina, right in front of his future in-laws.
+- What An Idiot: David's behavior with Sabrina, right in front of his future in-laws.